Game of Thrones season 8 episode 5 trailer teases next big battle

 How can there be only two episodes left in the last season of Game of Thrones?

-But there's no time to stop, lift a glass of Arbor Gold and reflect.
+But there's no time to stop, lift a glass of Arbor Gold and reflect on the show coming to an end.
 HBO aired a trailer for episode 5 after episode 4 Sunday night, and things are only getting more tense.

 Game of Thrones' second-to-the-last episode airs May 12 on HBO.